icaropaiv/ESTUDOS/README.md

-# ESTUDOS
-Pasta dedicada a armazenar alguns estudos e projetos.

-## K-Means From Scratch
+# K-Means From Scratch

-O primeiro projeto teve como objetivo a construção do algoritmo do K-means do zero.
-Foi aplicado testes em três conjuntos de dados diferentes e visualização do processo.
+Build the K-means algorithm from scratch.
+Tests were applied on three different data sets and process visualization.